aka The Blind Dead; Night of the Blind Dead

 There is a certain undertow of sadism against women in the film – in one scene, a topless women is tied up and whipped to death.
 On the other hand, compared to Amando De Ossorio’s countryman Jesus Franco’s extraordinarily sadistic output, Tombs of the Blind Dead is a model of chastity (something that De Ossorio certainly left behind in later films).
 The female leads remain clothed – when Elena Arpon undresses all we see is her bare butt and bra.
 There is a lesbian love scene but it is an enchantingly poetic one where the girls remained clothed and the steam and sounds of the train from where the flashback is occurring intrude into the scene with appealingly surreal effect.

-The other Blind Dead films are:– Attack of the Blind Dead/Return of the Blind Dead/Return of the Evil Dead (1973), Horror of the Zombies/The Ghost Galleon (1974) and Night of the Seagulls (1975).
+The other Blind Dead films are:– Attack of the Blind Dead/Return of the Blind Dead/Return of the Evil Dead (1973), The Ghost Galleon (1974) and Night of the Seagulls (1975).
 Most of these hide under a variety of alternate titles and video versions so obtaining an accurate listing or even an accurate chronology can prove confusing.
 The series was revived with the Italian-made Curse of the Blind Dead (2020).
 Mansion of the Living Dead (1985) was a loose uncredited remake directed by Jess Franco.

 Outside of the Blind Dead series, Amando De Ossorio’s other horror films are:- Malenka/Fangs of the Living Dead (1969), The Loreley’s Grasp/When the Screaming Stops (1973), Night of the Sorcerers (1974), Demon Witch Child (1975) and The Sea Serpent (1984).